Dear Shareowners,

 Financial performance and state of the Companys affairs

-The financial performance of the Company for the Financial Year ended March 31, 2024 is summarized below:
+The financial performance of the Company for the financial year ended March 31, 2025 is summarized below:

 Business Operations

 The Company is engaged in the business of providing Engineering and Construction services for power, roads, metro rail and other infrastructure sectors.
-The Company is also engaged in implementation, operation and maintenance of several projects in defence sector and infrastructural areas like Metro, Toll Roads and Airports through its special purpose vehicles.
-It has executed the state of the art Mumbai Metro line one project on build, own, operate and transfer basis.
+The Company is also engaged in implementation, operation and maintenance of several projects in defence sector and others areas like Metro and Toll Roads through its special purpose vehicles.
+It has executed the state of the art Mumbai Metro Line One project on build, own, operate and transfer basis.
 Further, the Company is also a leading utility company having presence across the value chain of energy businesses.

 Management Discussion and Analysis